 - Connect the OLED display to the hardware I²C bus and let the XIAO act as a slave I²C device most of the time but become an I²C master when the display needs to be updated.

 So far, I have not managed to get this to work reliably, except if the Raspberry Pi requests for light levels occur on a strict schedule which is not a general enough solution.
 From what I have been able to gather, the SAM D21 can handle an I²C bus with multiple masters but not the Raspberry Pi, but I am not sure that is the problem.
 Even if this did work, there would have to be tests with other slave devices on the I²C such as a real time clock and so on.
-In the circumstances, I will move on to enabling a second hardware I²C bus which does work.
+In the circumstances, I prefer the second hardware I²C bus solution.